-The Aboriginal and Torres Strait Islander Health Practitioner Board of Australia (the National Board) has established an Accreditation Committee to undertake and exercise a number of accreditation functions under the Health Practitioner Regulation National Law Act 2009 (the National Law), as in force in each State and Territory.
+The Aboriginal and Torres Strait Islander Health Practice Board of Australia (the National Board) has established the Aboriginal and Torres Strait Islander Health Practice Accreditation Committee (the Accreditation Committee) to exercise a number of accreditation functions under the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).

 Approved Programs of Study

-The list below contains the details of programs of study approved by the National Board.
+An online search is available for all approved programs of study.
+This search contains the details of programs of study approved by the Board.

 - Application information for education providers is being finalised.
 If you need a copy, please email the Accreditation Unit.